– Please enter each contest only once. (You can enter each time there’s a new story and judge).

 Simple!
-Every so often we’ll ask you to write a new story and after the closing date we’ll judge the stories and give away a prize or two.
-Anyone can enter as long as you’re 13 or under.
+Every so often we’ll ask you to write a new story and after the closing date we’ll judge the stories and give away a prize.

 Is there an age limit, and do you have to go to school?

-You need to be of primary or intermediate school age, but you don’t have to be at school.
+You need to be aged 13 or younger.
+You should be of primary or intermediate school age, but you don’t have to be at school.
 You can write by yourself at home and submit your entry, or you can write at school.